 Versace looks to the future with responsibility towards people and the planet.
 Embracing a more conscious approach includes paying close attention to the provenance and conditions under which all products are produced and sourced.

 Going fur-free has been a natural choice for Versace.
 This decision is part of a broader, sustainable innovation program the Company is pursuing, with a strong commitment to evaluate and improve impact across the entire supply chain.
 With an eye to Versace’s role in the fashion community overall, this ethical step aims to inspire innovation and raise awareness.

-In line with the announcement in March 2018, Versace is phasing out of fur in all its products from the 2019 collections onward.
+In line with the announcement in March 2018, Versace has stopped using fur and kangaroo leather in all its products.

 Any fashion item - whether a t-shirt, a belt, or a shoe - has an impact on the environment along its entire lifecycle: from the choice of raw materials, to how they are treated and processed, to the energy and water used, and any waste that may result along the way.

 In the process towards a sustainable future for the brand, Versace began by conducting a lifecycle analysis of key products in the collection to identify areas for improvement.
 This comprehensive approach has stimulated many innovative initiatives across the company.

 One area is in the design process, when choices are made that will have an environmental impact of the final product.
 This starts with learning: understanding how fashion and luxury impact the world, what it means to be sustainable, and the responsibility we all have to make responsible choices.
 So far, hundreds of Versace people - including designers, merchandisers, production staff - have participated in trainings to make them environmental stewards in their daily choices.